Best Motherboard for AMD Ryzen 9 7950X

 Key Factors

-• Chipset Choice (B650 vs X670E): X670E offers the most PCIe 5.0 lanes for multiple GPUs and drives, while B650 is often enough for single-GPU setups.
+• Chipset Choice (B650 vs X670E): X670E offers PCIe 5.0 for both GPUs and SSDs, while B650 is often PCIe 4.0 only.
+Choose X670E if you plan to keep the build for 5+ years.

 Comparison Table